Desi Music Factory make their mainstream Bollywood debut with 'S... - ExBulletin

 (MENAFN-IANS)

-Mumbai, Jan 15 (IANS) The upcoming film ‘Selfiee starring Akshay Kumar and Emraan Hashmi, which is a remake of the Malayalam hit ‘Driving Licence’, will see the Desi Music Factory label make its foray into Bollywood.
+Mumbai, Jan 15 (IANS) The upcoming film ‘Selfie starring Akshay Kumar and Emraan Hashmi, which is a remake of the Malayalam hit ‘Driving Licence’, will see Desi Music Factory label make its foray into Bollywood.

 The label known for chartbusters like ‘Dheeme Dheeme’, ‘Coca Cola Tu’ and ‘Dil Ko Karaar Aaya’, among others, has teamed up with Dharma Productions as a music partner.